Tell Congress to Make Climate Justice a Priority

-Right now, decisions are being made about the priorities and agenda for the 117th Congress.
+Right now, decisions are being made about the priorities that will be included as part of an infrastructure package and a budget reconciliation bill.
 It is critical that we, as people of faith, tell Congress that climate action is a moral imperative.

 Contact your Members of Congress today and ask them to prioritize climate legislation that will: